walledlakerobotics/LemonBox/README.md

     (backend)
-        brushless event handler not configureration the sparkmax, and clear listener (idk why the eventListeners are not working) talonfx post faults (this is due to the awful way talonfx's handle faults)
+        brushless event handler not configureration the sparkmax, and clear listener (idk why the eventListeners are not working)

     (Respberry PI)